1. What is the difference between a Doctor of Pharmacy (PharmD) program and BScPhm program?

 - CPR/First Aid certification (see Q #12 below).
 This fee varies depending on the organization; however, you can expect to pay approximately $100 plus applicable taxes.
 Students must be certified in CPR/First Aid throughout their registration in the PharmD program which means that there will be an additional fee for re-certification.

 - Fobs to access designated student areas in the Leslie L. Dan Pharmacy Building.
-This fee is $20.
+This fee is $20 (refundable).

 - Some experiential sites require students to obtain a Police Record Check.
-The fee for this varies depending on the city in which the Police Record Check is conducted (see Q #12 below).
+The fee for this varies depending on the city in which the Police Record Check is conducted and can cost up to $65 (see Q #12 below).

 - Students are required to pay a fee for course materials in certain courses.
-In Year 1, students must pay for course notes for PHM140H1 Molecular Pharmacology (in 2018-19 this fee is $17.00).
-In Year 2 students must pay for the lab manual for PHM241H1 Topics in Pharmaceutical Quality and Clinical Laboratory Medicine (in 2018-19 this fee is $7).
-Fees for course materials are added to the fees invoice you will be able to access on the Student Web Service in late July each year.
+In Year 1, students must pay for course notes for PHM140H1 Molecular Pharmacology (in 2019-20 this fee is $17.00).
+In Year 2 students must pay for the lab manual for PHM241H1 Topics in Pharmaceutical Quality and Clinical Laboratory Medicine (in 2019-20 this fee is $7).
+Fees for course materials are added to the fees invoice you will be able to access on ACORN July each year.

 Yes.
 All applicants should be aware of the following post-admission requirements:

 - Pharmacy students are required to be certified in Level C CPR and Standard First Aid